Financial-Times/ft-origami/docs/use-cases.md

 # Application to use cases

-This section describes how the Showtime standard can be applied to specific use cases for product applications that we have at the FT.
+This section describes how the Origami standard can be applied to specific use cases for product applications that we have at the FT.

 ## FT Web app (app.ft.com)